polydawn/reach/README.md

 ### hellomodule

-- You can see a stellar module here:
+- You can see a reach module here:
   [./examples/hellomodule/module.tl](./examples/hellomodule/module.tl).
 - The imports which are `"catalog:x:y:z"` references are resolved into WareID hashes by looking at files in